NZ-Liam-Zhong/Awesome_AI_for_Robotics_Learning_Notes/README.md

 ## Industry
-Here we update some tech advance in the industry🔥🔥🔥 There are too many start-ups doing the same thing, bored and useless.
-So, we will only update the robotic start-ups who make **innovative products**
+Here we update some tech advance in the industry🔥🔥🔥 There are too many start-ups doing the same thing, boring and useless.
+So, we will only update the AI for robotic start-ups who make **innovative products**

 1.[Clone AI](https://www.clonerobotics.com/)
 Cloning human beings' body structure to make a humanoid robot.